v0xie/sd-webui-incantations/README.md

 - [Credits](#credits)

 ## What is this?
-This extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) offers tools to enhance image quality, prompt following, and more.
+### This extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) implements algorithms from state-of-the-art research to achieve **higher-quality** images with *more accurate* prompt adherence.

-The `sd-webui-incantations` extension is designed to enhance the capabilities of the Stable Diffusion web UI by integrating advanced algorithms that improve image generation quality and fidelity to prompts.
-These algorithms include Perturbed Attention Guidance, CFG Interval/Scheduler, Multi-Concept T2I-Zero/Attention Regulation, and more.
-By incorporating state-of-the-art research, this extension allows users to achieve higher-quality images with more accurate prompt adherence and improved sampling techniques.
+All methods are **training-free** and rely only on modifying the text embeddings or attention maps.

 ## Installation
 To install the `sd-webui-incantations` extension, follow these steps: